apache/geode-benchmarks/README.md

 ```
 ssh-keygen -m PEM -t rsa
 ```
-While runinng a test on a single machine (i.e. localhost) add the generated key to `authorized_keys` to authorize the user:
+While running a test on a single machine (i.e. localhost) add the generated key to `authorized_keys` to authorize the user:
 ```
 cat <your_public_key_file> >> ~/.ssh/authorized_keys
 ```